quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #quic-packetsacked-def title="QUICPacketsAcked definition"}

-Note: if packet_number_space is omitted, it assumes the default value of
+If packet_number_space is omitted, it assumes the default value of
 PacketNumberSpace.application_data, as this is by far the most prevalent packet
 number space a typical QUIC connection will use.